Friday, September 17, 2021

 H. In case of the removal of the President from office, or of his death, resignation, or inability to discharge the powers and duties of the said office, the same shall devolve on the President of the Senate until a new President is chosen.

 VII.
-The President of the Senate shall be chosen by the executive authorities of the several states before noon on the third day of January in the years in which a new class of Senators is chosen but following the election of Representatives.
-Within these time limits, voting shall be by ballot and shall continue until one person shall have attained a majority of the votes.
-Ballots shall be tabulated by a judge of the Supreme Court or any inferior court in the presence of the Senate.
+The President of the Senate shall be chosen by the governors of the several states, each governor casting one vote, no later than noon on the third day of January in the year in which a new class of Senators is chosen, and following the general election of Representatives.
+Voting shall be by ballot, and shall continue without adjournment until one person has received a majority of all votes cast.
+The candidate must be eligible to serve as President of the United States and shall not hold any other office under the United States or any of the several states.
+Ballots shall be delivered to the Senate and tabulated by a judge of the Supreme Court or an inferior court, in the presence of the assembled Senate.
+The President of the Senate shall serve for a term of three years and may be re-elected.
+Removal from office before the expiration of the term shall require a two-thirds vote of the governors of the several states.

 VIII.
 The Head of Government